 The 2017 Capgemini Third-Party Logistics Study revealed that 3PLs and shippers are moving toward more meaningful relationships, where shippers rely on 3PLs to provide advanced solutions and real competitive advantages.
 One trend that emerged in the study is the shift from shippers using single-mode providers to using flexible solutions to utilize the most cost-effective method of moving freight.

 As the trucking industry adjusts to implement new technologies to comply with regulations, it’s expected to lose more drivers and even more capacity.
 While intermodal and rail transportation were once considered slow and unpredictable, the modes can now be defined by reliability and safety.

-e they are increasing their use of outsourced logistics services in 2017.
+58% of shippers indicated they are increasing their use of outsourced logistics services in 2017.
 The most frequently outsourced activities are domestic transportation (86%), warehousing (66%), freight forwarding (44%) and customs brokerage (42%).